Sierpiński carpet: Properties

 Then X is homeomorphic to the Sierpiński carpet.

 Brownian motion on the Sierpiński carpet

-The topic of Brownian motion on the Sierpiński carpet has attracted interest in recent years.
+The topic of Brownian motion on the Sierpiński carpet has attracted interest.
 Martin Barlow and Richard Bass have shown that a random walk on the Sierpiński carpet diffuses at a slower rate than an unrestricted random walk in the plane.
 The latter reaches a mean distance proportional to √n after n steps, but the random walk on the discrete Sierpiński carpet reaches only a mean distance proportional to n^{1/β} for some β > 2.
 They also showed that this random walk satisfies stronger large deviation inequalities (so called "sub-Gaussian inequalities") and that it satisfies the elliptic Harnack inequality without satisfying the parabolic one.
 The existence of such an example was an open problem for many years.